 Remote education for self-isolating students

-Live lessons won’t usually be available in these circumstances, due to the complexities of teaching students in the classroom at the same time as teaching students remotely, but an assignment will be set for each subject.
-If a live lesson is agreed it will be pre-arranged by the teacher.
+Live lessons won’t usually be available in these circumstances, due to the complexities of teaching students in the classroom at the same time as teaching students remotely.
+If a live lesson is agreed it will be pre-arranged by the teacher via the assignment facility.